brightyorcerf/ASTonal/README.md

 ---

-## system telemetry & generative audio
+## System Telemetry & Generative Audio

 The telemetry layer measures three numbers that actually matter: time-to-first-byte, total response time, and HTTP status code.
 Those three numbers determine everything that happens next — the color scheme, the background tint, the audio profile, and whether the worker is invoked at all.